UTTAMGUPTA2712/rust-learning/custom_shell/Readme.md

 # Custom Shell

 Write a shell that can execute programs, handle pipes (|), and manage background processes.
-This forces you to understand Unix System Calls (like fork, exec, wait) and how the OS manages processes—a direct prerequisite for eBPF and LSMs.
+This forces you to understand Unix System Calls (like fork, exec, wait) and how the OS manages processes.